Shapes

 Special Isohedra

-There are ten more solids which can be created by skewing platonic solids, catalan solids, dipyramids, or trapezohedra.
+There are seven more solids which can be created by skewing platonic solids, and catalan solids, and three infinite classes of skewed dipyramids (2) and trapezohedra (1).
 They are convex with symmetries w.r.t an even number of faces.

 Isosceles Tetrahedron (D4)